JoshCaravaggio/CIS2750/readme.md

 Ancestry.com or other family tree tracing infrastructures, and as such systems capable of processing this data are required.

+### Functionality

+The following command in the GEDCOMParserApp/parser/ directory will build the required libaries for the parser

+> make

+Nice and simple, right?
+This will build the object files for the linked list library that is used as well as the parser library that I built.

+The top level is meant to run as a Node.js application, so you'll need NodeModules in the root directory of the application.
+Once you get your hands on that, a simple

+> node app.js

+Will start it up.
+The DB access is limited as it was built to run on our school's linux server DB instance which has since then been altered.
+Nevertheless, you can check out some of the queries we had to implement in the app.js

+### Assignment Description
 The application was split into 4 assignments, each pertaining to a different aspect of the completed web applcation.